cipolee/interview_evaluation/README.md

 ```

-QuAC was proposed in the paper [CoQA: A Conversational Question Answering Challenge.](CoQA: A Conversational Question Answering Challenge) The json file of CoQA is structured as follows:
+CoQA was proposed in the paper [CoQA: A Conversational Question Answering Challenge.](CoQA: A Conversational Question Answering Challenge) The json file of CoQA is structured as follows:

 ```
 {